msr5464/QA-AI-Agent/README.md

 2. **Edit `config/.env`**:
    - Set `LLM_PROVIDER=ollama` to use the bundled local workflow (default) or switch to `openai` if you have API access.
    - Adjust the `INPUT_DIR`/`OUTPUT_DIR` paths to wherever your reports live.
-   - Provide your database, Slack, and flaky-test thresholds as needed.
+   - Provide your database credentials and flaky-test thresholds as needed.

 > Refer to `config/.env.example` for the complete list of supported variables and default values.